-In fact, for nearly three decades the FBI had been dutifully pursuing terrorists in the United States, it was a war fought in the shadows.
-The violence and terrorism of the sixties and seventies (Weather Underground, Symbianese Liberation Army, the Black Panthers, and the American Indian Movement) was being replaced by a new threat, more deadly and potent.
-These terrorists were better organized, better trained, better equipped, and definitely more lethal.
+In fact, for nearly six decades the FBI had been dutifully pursuing terrorists in the United States, it was a war fought in the shadows.
+The violence and terrorism of the anarchists in the thirties and revolutionaries in the sixties and seventies (Weather Underground, Symbianese Liberation Army, the Black Panthers, and the American Indian Movement) was being replaced by a new threat, more deadly and potent.
+These terrorists were better organized, better trained, better equipped, and definitely more lethal often times acting with the support of nation states such as Libya, Syria, Iran, Iraq, and others.